opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

     * Assign a level of severity for the alert to give the recipient an indication of its urgency.
     * Select a channel for the notification from the **Select channel to notify** dropdown list.
 Examples include Slack, Chime, or email.
 To create a new channel, select the  **Manage channels** link to the right of the field.
 The **Channels** page for Notifications opens in a new tab where you can edit and create new channels.
 For more information about notifications, see the [Notifications]({{site.url}}{{site.baseurl}}/observing-your-data/notifications/index/) documentation.
     * Select the **Show notify message** arrow to expand message preferences.
 The message subject and message body are populated with details about the current alert configuration.
 You can edit these text fields to customize the message.
+Beneath the message body text box, you can select **Generate message** to populate more details in the message, such as rule names, rule severity levels, and rule tags.
     * Select **Add another alert trigger** to configure an additional alert.

 1. After configuring the conditions in the preceding fields, select **Next** in the lower-right corner of the screen.
 The **Review and create** page opens.

-After reviewing the specifications for the detector, choose **Create** in the lower-right corner of the screen to create the detector.
-The screen returns to the list of all detectors, and the new detector appears in the list.
+1. Review the specifications for the detector and select **Create detector** in the lower-right corner of the screen.
+The detector details for the new detector are displayed.
+When you navigate to the main **Threat detectors** page, the new detector appears in the list.

 ## What's next